Ramiz Zerrouki: Feyenoord

 In the summer of 2022, Feyenoord expressed interest in Zerrouki, but a transfer did not materialise.
 This situation persisted during the winter transfer window of 2022–23 when both clubs failed to reach an agreement.
 However, in June 2023, they did reach an agreement, and Zerrouki signed a four-year contract with Feyenoord.

 Zerrouki made his debut for the club on 4 August, starting in a 1–0 loss to rivals PSV in the Johan Cruyff Shield.
 He scored his first goal for Feyenoord on 25 October, contributing to a 3–1 home victory against Lazio in the UEFA Champions League group phase.
 Zerrouki played regularly during his first season at the club, scoring once in 36 appearances in all competitions, as Feyenoord won the KNVB Cup and finished second in the Eredivisie.

 Loan to Twente

 On 30 July 2025, Zerrouki re‑joined Twente on a season‑long loan, remaining at De Grolsch Veste until the end of the 2025–26 campaign.

+Return to Twente

+On 20 July 2026, Zerrouki made a permanent return to Twente for a reported fee of just over €2 million, signing a four-year deal.

 International career

 Zerrouki was born in the Netherlands and is Algerian by descent.
 He had his debut with the Algeria national team in a 3–3 2021 Africa Cup of Nations qualification tie with Zambia on 25 March 2021.

 He scored his first goal for Algeria on 2 September 2021 against Djibouti scoring the eighth goal of the game.

 He was included in Algeria's squad for the 2021 Africa Cup of Nations.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.

+On 31 May 2026, Zerrouki was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.